coffee-n-code/SudokuBot/README.md

 	+ Where __col__ can be numbers 0-8; and
 	+ Where __number__ can be numbers 1-9

-I'm sure you cna take it from here 😉
+I'm sure you can take it from here 😉

 ## TODO: